-To be accepted into the M.Res. in Astronautical Engineering program, students must have completed an appropriate degree with a cumulative GPA of no less than 3.0 on a 4.0 scale.
+To be accepted into the Ph.D. in Space Operations program, students must have completed an appropriate master's degree with a cumulative GPA of no less than 3.0 on a 4.0 scale.
 Students must also possess a high level of experience in the field, or a closely related field, and show the academic promise of their future ability to produce original research of publishable quality (suitable for a scholarly peer-reviewed journal or publication and presentation of high stature).
-The Dean of Doctoral Programs will make individual decisions on a case-by-case basis at the application stage.
+The Dean of doctoral Programs will make individual decisions on a case-by-case basis at the application stage.

-International students are required to take the TOEFL and score at least 550 on the paper-based test or 79 on the internet-based test if there degree was not from a University where it was taught in English.
+Students must also provide a prospectus of at least 1000 words that details their existing expertise and preparation for success in conducting original research within Capitol Technology University's Ph.D. in Space Operations program.
+International students are required to take the TOEFL and score at least 550 on the paper-based test or 79 on the internet-based test if there Master's degree was not from a University where it was taught in English.